15th International symposium on wood and furniture conservation by Stichting Ebenist

 The return of the ‘green room’ to the Prins Hendrikkade 142

-The re-installment project of a Louis XVI-style interior from the collection of the Amsterdam Museum to its original location.
+The re-installment project of a Louis XIV-style interior from the collection of the Amsterdam Museum to its original location.

-David Derksen, building archaeologist at the Monuments and Archaeology Department of the City of Amsterdam, and furniture conservation student at HMC Amsterdam, and Jaap Boonstra, conservator of furniture, Amsterdam Museum, the Netherlands
+David Derksen, building archaeologist at the Monuments and Archaeology Department of the City of Amsterdam and Jaap Boonstra, conservator of furniture, Amsterdam Museum, the Netherlands

 The chiffoniers by Bernard van Risamburgh II